Entries from October 2008 ↓

 You’ll both be much happier in the end, and just imagine the pride at being able to say that you reached your goal!

-One week ago today in faraway Nottingham, England, my 23-year-old son turned in a 63-page dissertation.
+In January 2008, in faraway Nottingham, England, my then-23-year-old son turned in a 63-page dissertation.
 In so doing, he capped off a year of grad school and became a candidate for a master’s degree in philosophical theology.

 Why do I share this?
 Because…

-- Your eighth grader can’t spell her way out of a paper bag.
+- Your eighth grader can’t spell his way out of a paper bag.

 - Your sixth grader keeps wadding up his paper in frustration and hurling it across the room.